Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2010, the number of online job ads for plumbers has risen strongly; by 2016, there were almost than six times the number of online ads compared to 2008.
+Since 2013, the number of online job ads for plumbers has risen strongly; by 2018 and 2019, the number of advertisements has come down, but is still relatively high.
 This shows the strong demand for qualified plumbers, and means that it should be easy for them to find a job.

 Jobs advertised chart